First Nations Police (Ontario)

-First Nations Police is a collective of aboriginal police forces in Ontario.
+First Nations Police is a collective of Indigenous police forces in Ontario.
 FNP agencies are responsible for police duties concerning reserves in Ontario.
 First Nations Constables are appointed by the Commissioner of the Ontario Provincial Police and have the powers of a Police Officer within the Province of Ontario for the purpose of carrying out the duties specified in their appointment.